-You possess a natural fortitude against magical spells or effects, due to the favor of the gods, bloodline, or powerful enchantment.
-For each point of Magic Defense you buy, you may add it to any save rolls made in opposition to a Casting Roll.
+You possess a natural fortitude against magical power.
+This could be due to such causes as divine intervention, bloodline, or powerful enchantment.
+For each point of Magic Defense you buy, you may add it to save rolls made in opposition to Casting Rolls.